AMPMgroup/foldx/README.md

      + n: 4 bases (mutates any base to the other three and itself)
      + Or any amino acid in one-letter code, e.g., LC43G
    - Repeat step 3 to add more mutation positions.
-4. Enter the output directory where you want to save the results: path/to/output.
+4. Enter the output directory where you want to save the results: `path/to/output`.
-5. If you type 'quit' at any time, the program will stop immediately.
+5. If you type `quit` at any time, the program will stop immediately.
    The program will not proceed to the next step and will exit.
-   Make sure to save your progress before typing 'quit'.
-6. The program will generate a configuration file named 'config_PS.cfg' and execute the FoldX --command=PositionScan program.
+6. The program will generate a configuration file named `config_PS.cfg` and execute the `FoldX --command=PositionScan` program.

 FoldX uses output-file as a tag to label different outputs from different commands in batch runs.
-After running PositionScan you'll get five files to look at:
+After running `PositionScan` you'll get five files to look at:
 - PS_PS.fxout
 - PS_PS_scanning_output.txt
 - Unrecognized_molecules.txt